johnkerl/miller/docs/src/reference-main-strings.md

 ## Out-of-bounds indexing

-Somewhat imitating Python, out-of-bounds index accesses are [errors](reference-main-data-types.md), but out-of-bounds slice accesses result in trimming the indices, resulting in a short string or even the empty string:
+Out-of-bounds index accesses are [errors](reference-main-data-types.md), but out-of-bounds slice accesses result in trimming the indices, resulting in a short string or even the empty string.
+(This behavior intentionally imitates Python.)

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put '</b>